-We are beta testing a new integration in HRV4Training, which allows you to read sleep data and whole night HR and HRV from your Oura ring (or more specifically, from Oura Cloud).
-If you are interested in trying this out, please email us.
+We have released a new integration in HRV4Training, which allows you to read sleep data and whole night HR and HRV from your Oura ring (or more specifically, from Oura Cloud).

 How does it work?